 Not even a well-directed full-length music video with a developing storyline, like on YouTube, will do the trick.
 In a few seconds, your visuals must come up with the perfect high point, preferably accompanied by a catchy hook line or chorus, if it hopes to get a like and not be swiped away to oblivion.

-What this bodes is that musicians, whose forte lies within tailoring an aural experience, must now scramble to first ensure that their camera, lighting, and ‘aesthetic’ of their profile looks good enough.
+What this bodes is that musicians, whose forte lies within tailoring an aural experience, must now scramble to first ensure that their camera, lighting, and “aesthetic” of their profile look good enough.

 The sound takes a backseat.

-Some artists thrive under this framework, and serves media like photography especially well, but for those without the skill and eye for visuals, this proves to be yet another hurdle.
+Some artists thrive under this framework and serve media like photography especially well, but for those without the skill and eye for visuals, this proves to be yet another hurdle.

 5. Attention Spans are Shorter Than Ever

 This ties in with the previous point about social media driven by instant gratification.
-There are multiple studies like this one, which points to an overall decrease in global attention span, correlated to an increase in the available material for consumption around us.
-This can be experienced empirically too.
+There are multiple studies like this one, which points to an overall decrease in the global attention span, correlated to an increase in the available material for consumption around us.
+This can be experienced empirically, too.

 Though criticized for his statements, they’re unfortunately quite true.
 Whether Spotify is a cause or a symptom of this trend remains up for debate.
 It cannot be denied that modern technology and the Internet have made it incredibly simple for even a bedroom musician to release their music to a global audience, but this comes with the flipside that the audience is now inundated with a flood of music and choices.

 The result of this is that an average listener simply will not spend time listening to an entire album or even a six-minute song to make their decision about an artist.
 Platforms like TikTok, Instagram Stories, and Reels, with their 10-15 second limits, have further popularized the need for cramming as much attention-grabbing content as possible within the first minute of a song.
 Musicians have been relegated to content creators, who must churn out catchy material continuously to stay relevant.